sona1812/Promotional_Performance_Analysis/README.md

 ## Skills Used
  **SQL(MySQL)** to analyse data and ad-hoc-analysis

-**Excel (Advanced Excel)** Utilized Advanced Excel for efficient data cleaning, manipulation, analysis, and visualization
+**Excel (Advanced Excel)** Utilized Advanced Excel for efficient data cleaning, manipulation, analysis, and visualization.